2nd Generation Wood Heat Controller

 100 F (38 C)

 The greenhouse controller uses a multi-tiered strategy to maintain adequate winter temperature.
-If it is unable to do so it sends out a freeze warning email and flashes the front panel freeze warning LED.
+If passive temperature moderation is insufficient the greenhouse controller activates a fan to blow warm basement air into the greenhouse.
+If it is unable to maintain adequate air temperature it sends out a freeze warning email and flashes the front panel freeze warning LED.
 The good news is that so far this event has never occurred.
 However, if it does it will probably be in the wee hours of the morning when no one is at a computer to respond.
 I wanted another method of impending freeze notification.
 The stove controller has an audible alarm so it was natural to expand its functionality to include the greenhouse freeze event.

-1-wire temperature sensors use 5V, Gnd, Data.
-I used 4-conductor cable to wire the greenhouse temperature sensors so assigned the fourth as the freeze alert.
-During a freeze event greenhouse controller pulls this line low.
-This turns on an optoisolator.
-The output turns on main wood stove controller power and provides a PLC digital input so it is able determine freeze event is active.
+The 1-wire temperature sensors used by the greenhouse controller use 5V, Gnd, Data.
+I used a 4-conductor cable to wire the greenhouse temperature sensors so used the fourth as the freeze alert.
+During a freeze event greenhouse controller pulls this line low turning on an optoisolator.
+The output wakes up wood stove controller and provides a digital input to the PLC so it is able determine freeze event is active.
+When a freeze condition the greenhouse status LED flashes red and activates the audible alarm.
+If the controller was powered down this even wakes it up.

-To make sure wood stove controller is on when the greenhouse basement fan is running the freeze signal is pulsed active for 200ms when the fan is first turned on and again at 0 and 30 minutes past the hour if the fan is still on.
-This insures the wood stove controller is awake and the idle timeout counter will not turn it off while the greenhouse basement fan is running.
-As long as the wood stove controller is on so is the duct fan bringing in makeup air so the house does not become depressurized.
+Because the house is very tight blowing air from the basement into the greenhouse risks depressurizing it.
+To make sure wood stove controller is on when the greenhouse basement fan is running, and hence the wood stove fresh air fan is also on the freeze signal is pulsed active for 200ms when the greenhouse fan is first turned on and again at 0 and 30 minutes past the hour if the fan is still on.
+This wakes up the controller and firmware ignores the short freeze event.
+This insures the wood stove controller is awake and the idle timeout has not turned it off while the greenhouse basement fan is running.
+As long as the wood stove controller is on so is the fresh air duct fan is bringing in makeup air so the house does not become depressurized.

 The old controller had no provision for a work light to illuminate stove and cord wood storage bin.
 I’m stating the obvious but stove is hot while in operation.
 Walking by it in the dark is dangerous and wood needs to be added to the stove from time to time.
 Turning on the main lighting in that part of the basement seems like overkill just to check the stove and load a few sticks of wood.